franklenin/EDF_to_ASC/README.md

 2) The folder "01_Framework" containts the "edfapi.framework".
 Copy this framework in your folder "Frameworks".
 The usual pathway on MAC is /Library/Framewroks.

 3) Copy the folder "02_basic_files" in your Desktop.
-Remember: this folder conraoins contains three files:
+Remember: this folder contains three files:
  --edf2asc
  --AWK code
  --EDF file (this some example data)